ajeetraina/dhi-sample-demos/minio/guides/guides.md

 - Port 9000 - API endpoint (health checks work here)
 - Port 9001 - Web Console (HTML interface)

 Then visit http://localhost:9001 in your browser.
-Login with the default credentials `minioadmin / minioadmin` (or your custom credentials if set)
+Login with the default credentials `minioadmin / minioadmin` (or your custom credentials if set).
+The default credentials should be changed immediately in production environments.
+Use the `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` environment variables to set custom credentials (minimum 8 characters for password).

 ## Common MinIO use cases

 Run MinIO for development

-### Start MinIO with custom credentials:
+### Start MinIO with custom credentials

+Ensure that no containers are running on the required ports:

 ```
-$ docker run -d -p 9000:9000 -p 9001:9001 \
+$ docker run -d --name minio-test -p 9000:9000 -p 9001:9001 \
     -e MINIO_ROOT_USER=myadmin \
     -e MINIO_ROOT_PASSWORD=mypassword123 \
     <your-namespace>/dhi-minio:<tag> \